Fabihaaaa/Advance-Modelling-for-Diabetes-Risk-Assessment/README.md

 • Performed Exploratory Data Analysis to understand the relationship between the variables, the underlying distribution of data and to deal with missing values
-• Used Logistic Regression using SGD, Random Forest, XG Boost and AdaBoost model to predict whether a patient is diabetic or non-diabetic
+• Used Logistic Regression using SGD, Random Forest and AdaBoost model to predict whether a patient is diabetic or non-diabetic
 • Evaluated the model performance using error metrics
 • Observed ‘AdaBoost’ gave better output